How to make actual money without leaving the house

 The best place to start to learn how to identify good Human Intelligence Tasks (HITs) is to check out the HITsWorthTurkingFor subreddit.
 This forum focuses on tasks on Amazon’s Mechanical Turk, but a lot of the principles you learn here can be applied to the tasks on Clickworker as well (though that requires an extra step that I’ll get to in a minute).

 You might notice that a lot of the tasks are surveys.
-This is my one exception to the rule that you can’t make money answering surveys.
+This is my one exception to the rule that you can’t earn money online by answering surveys.
 Since most of the surveys posted to MTurk are for academic research, most of them pay within an acceptable range to be worth your time.
 And that’s really the difference between this and a “survey rewards” site–these pay money, not points that may or may not be exchangeable at any kind of rate to be worth your time.

 A good rule of thumb for any HIT-based website is that you shouldn’t work for less than 10 cents a minute, on average.
 Yes, $6 an hour is less than minimum wage, but if you’re new to the sites, you’ll notice that there are a lot of tasks you don’t qualify for because you haven’t completed enough tasks.
 It’s a classic Catch-22.
 The best strategy here is to find a batch–that is, a set of HITs posted by the same requester where you do the same thing over and over–that pay 3 to 5 cents a piece that take less than a minute on average to do.
 You’ll start out making a bit less than that $6/hr target, but the goal here is to get your task count up.
 And take it seriously, because quality matters.
 By the time you’ve hit around 100 approved tasks, you’ll generally find it much easier to find good-paying tasks you qualify for.
 And as your approved task count increases, you’ll find so does your ability to make money.